brahimtalebathmane/LAWDLI/README.md

 لودلي | LAWDLI

-## Firebase Cloud Messaging (FCM) Integration
+## OneSignal Web Push Integration

-This application uses Firebase Cloud Messaging for real-time push notifications on mobile and desktop devices.
+This application uses OneSignal Web Push (v16) for real-time push notifications on mobile and desktop devices.

-### Firebase Configuration
+### OneSignal Configuration

-The application is pre-configured with the following Firebase project:
+The application is configured with the following OneSignal project:
-- **Project ID**: lawdli
+- **App ID**: 2c99c3ab-54b1-4edb-b687-a436250ca0c4
-- **App ID**: 1:1095350923790:web:93631ae307a6ecdce5425f
+- **Safari Web ID**: web.onesignal.auto.5f80e2fb-b063-4ecb-90f7-0c7e45de9678
-- **VAPID Key**: BOPyVXW3oxnwPsk1dKk1gcTWhfREpYbNDv3YHPedB-7zIXUoHlp6otcX1ypLj068bIZnunwrbqzaeTjnzG_vyc0

 ### Push Notification Features

 1. **Automatic Token Registration**
-   - FCM tokens are automatically registered when users log in
+   - OneSignal subscriptions are automatically associated with user IDs when users log in
-   - Tokens are stored in the `user_tokens` table in Supabase
-   - One unique token per user (upsert on user_id)
+   - External user IDs map to your app's user.id
+   - No manual token storage required (OneSignal handles this)

 2. **Notification Triggers**
    - **New Request**: Sent to all users in selected groups when admin creates a request